 It is important to get legal help as quickly as possible.
-If you do not have an attorney on speed dial, consult with our Los Angeles crosswalk accident attorneys.
+If you do not have an attorney on speed dial, consult with Los Angeles crosswalk accident attorney.
 Schedule your free consultation a receive a free case evaluation.
 Only once the investigation is conducted by professionals will you know exactly how responsible you are for causing the accident.

 If you are partially responsible (not 100 percent at fault), you can gain compensation based on the percentage of the other party’s fault.
 This means that you can still obtain some compensation for your medical bills, and maybe even for your lost wages as you surely missed some work since the accident.